Automating Laboratory revenue cycle management to meet Compliance Requirements

 However, some tests are exempt from these requirements now.
 A revised rule was introduced in early 2018, adding exclusions to OPPS (the hospital outpatient prospective payment system).
 These exclusions were mainly added for tier one and two of the molecular pathology and advanced diagnostic lab tests.

 The fact of the matter- these rules are complex!
-In order to accurately automate the laboratory medical billing process, the RCM system must be able to make distinctions.
+In order to accurately automate the laboratory revenue cycle management, the RCM system must be able to make distinctions.
 The system must be capable of recognizing an outpatient service, determining the discharge date and calculating the timeframe between the discharge date and the hospital request date.

 Additionally, an RCM system must be capable of determining whether if it needs to bill for the whole fee or split out the technical component or bundle the charges.
 Adding to the complexities, labs need to change the DOS on some claims because as per the new rule, the DOS is not the date of specimen collection, instead of the date on which the lab performs the test.
 Therefore, these kinds of complexities in laboratory medical billing cannot be handled by an enterprise EHR system.

-Bikham Healthcare offers the most discrete laboratory medical billing services to healthcare providers and groups.
+Bikham Healthcare offers the most discrete laboratory medical billing services and Laboratory Revenue Cycle Management to healthcare providers and groups.
 Visit bikham.com for more information about their services.